- Faculty Directory

 DCIF Mass Spectrometer Instrumentation

 - Chemistry Department Researchers should fill out a mass spectrometric analysis request form (download one in .pdf form here) and submit the samples.
-If your sample is unstable under room temperature conditions, you may leave the sample on the bottom shelf in the DCIF's refridgerator or keep the sample in your lab and the DCIF Mass Spectroscopist will notify you when the experiment is ready.
+Do not tape your sample vial to the subm ission form - place it in the sample rack and note the position on the form.
+If your sample is unstable under room temperature conditions, you may leave the sample on the bottom shelf in the DCIF's refridgerator or keep the sample in your lab and the DCIF Mass Spectroscopist will notify you when the experiment will be run.
 Researchers may request several scan variations so if you are unsure, you are encouraged to discuss analysis details with a member of the DCIF.

 - An FTMS services guideline can be downloaded here.